kyndranelson/CSCI3308_MovieRecommender_Project/README.md

   - Have a save list to save movies
   - Have a list to save watched movies
-  - Have a rating  and review that you can give each movie
   - Have a login option
   - Have a logout option
-  - Popup ads
   - Virus cannot exit it
   - Make headers and footers for all of the pages
   - Search option in the header(not for discover page)